Vadimshidlov/file-manager/README.md

 ## Spaces in paths

-Dear user, if you want to use spaces in your paths, you just need to wrap your path into one of three types of double-quotes. ("...", '...', `...`)
+Dear user, if you want to use spaces in your path, you just need to wrap your path into one of three types of double-quotes.

 For example: